Alexander The Great 4 Days from Aswan to Luxor

 Built in the Ptolemaic period, Kom Ombo is a unique double temple dedicated to Sobek and Horus.
 Known for its symmetrical design, ancient surgical carvings, and a museum of mummified crocodiles, it offers insight into Egyptian religion and daily life.

-Before breakfast in the Early morning you will meet our guide around 5:30am and will start your tour by taking a horse and carriage ride to visit
+you will meet our guide around 3pm and will start your tour by taking a horse and carriage ride to visit

 Dedicated to the falcon god Horus, Edfu Temple is one of Egypt’s best-preserved temples.
 Built during the Ptolemaic period, it features grand columns and detailed reliefs depicting Horus’s victory over Set, offering a vivid look into ancient Egyptian religion and architecture..